dereksonderegger/444/docs/07_Factors.md

 ## Exercises  {#Exercises_Factors}

-1. In the package `Lock5Data` there is a dataset `FloridaLakes` which contains water sample measurements from 53 lakes in Florida, produce a bar graph shows the `Lake` and `AvgMercury` variables and make sure that the lakes are ordered by Average Mercury content. _To fix the issue of lake labels being squished together, you could rotate the labels using a `+ theme(axis.text.x = element_text(angle = 90, hjust = 1))` or flipping the coordinate axes.
+1. In the package `Lock5Data` there is a dataset `FloridaLakes` that contains water sample measurements from 53 lakes in Florida.
+Produce a bar graph that shows the `Lake` and `AvgMercury` variables, and make sure that the lakes are ordered by Average Mercury content. _To fix the issue of lake labels being squished together, you could rotate the labels using a `+ theme(axis.text.x = element_text(angle = 90, hjust = 1))` or flipping the coordinate axes.
 However, you'll likely want to resize the figure so the labels aren't so squished. the chunk options `fig.height` and `fig.width` control the size of the resulting figure._

 2. In the package `Lock5Data`, there is a dataset `FootballBrain` that has brain measurements for 75 individuals.
 The `Group` variable has three levels: `Control` is somebody that did not play football, `FBNoConcuss` is a football player with no history of concussions, or `FBConcuss` which is a football player with concussion history.
 The variable `Cogniton` measures their testing composite reaction time score.
 Change the `Group` labels to something that would make sense to a reader and create a box-plot graph of the groups vs cognition. *Because there is no data for the `Control` group, don't show it on your graph.
 Also notice that the original data set column name misspells "cognition".*

-3. In the package `Lock5Data`, there is a dataset `RestaurantTips` which gives tip data from the restaurant First Crush Bistro in Potsdam, NY.
+3. In the package `Lock5Data`, there is a dataset `RestaurantTips` that gives tip data from the restaurant First Crush Bistro in Potsdam, NY.
 Make all necessary modifications to the `Day` variable so that subsequent graphs and tables are labeled in a professional manner.
 Do a similar modification to the `Credit` variable.
 Graph the `Bill` versus the `PctTip` for each `Day` of the week where we use `Day` as the variable to facet_grid or facet_wrap on.
 Also include information about if the bill was paid via credit card or cash.